What hours are the hour for your Auckland Hydrotherapy Pool?

 What do I need to bring in to stay at a LFR Centre?

-You need to bring personal clothing and toiletries, medications as applicable, laundry supplies and some personal pocket money.
-Our assessment team members are happy to tell you more about what you need. for more comprehensive info go to here or download our brochure here
+You’ll need to bring personal clothing and toiletries, medications if applicable, laundry supplies and some personal pocket money.

 Do I need to bring in any food?